ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 -  after the upgrade, a simple test confirming the client can still talk to the Landscape server must be performed

-The above tests exercise the code changes.
+The above tests exercise the code changes and must be performed by a member of the Landscape team.
 The packaging changes need an extra QA procedure outlined below.

 .. _packaging_qa: